Neena Gupta: Personal life

-Gupta married Amlan Kusum Ghose, studying at IIT-Delhi, while still a bachelor's student.
+Gupta married Amlan Kusum Ghose, studying at IIT Delhi, while still a bachelor's student.
 The marriage was short-lived with both mutually and amicably deciding to part ways within a year.
 She was briefly engaged to Shaarangdev Pandit, the son of Pandit Jasraj.
-She was in a relationship with former West Indies cricketer Vivian Richards in the late 1980s.
+She was in a relationship with former West Indies cricketer Viv Richards in the late 1980s.
 Though they never married, they have a daughter named Masaba Gupta born in 1989.
 Since Richards was already married, Gupta decided to raise Masaba on her own as a single mother.
 In 2008, Gupta married New Delhi–based chartered accountant Vivek Mehra in a private ceremony in the United States.